hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 Jamestown S'Klallam Tribe & all the managers and supporting staff/technicians at the Jamestown Point Whitney Shellfish Hatchery (Brinnonn, WA).

-< insert picture of Kurt and the Jamestown personnel here>

 <p align="center">
 <img src="Geoduck_aquaculture.assets/Kurt.png" width="500">